YZY-stack/DF40/README.md

 ```

-### 3. Rearrangement
+### 3. Rearrangement (**optional**)

-To simplify the handling of different datasets, we propose a unified and convenient way to load them.
-The function eliminates the need to write separate input/output (I/O) code for each dataset, reducing duplication of effort and easing data management.
+> "Rearrangment" here means that we need to create a JSON file for each dataset for collecting all frames within different folders.

+**If you only want to use the processed data we provided, you can skip this step and use the JSON files we used in our research ([Google Drive](https://drive.google.com/drive/folders/19VhAL4aDJOKvhl9stEq_ymFeHiXo6_j-?usp=drive_link)).
+Otherwise, you need to use the following codes for doing data rearrangement.**

-After the preprocessing above, you will obtain the processed data (*i.e., frames, landmarks, and masks*) for each dataset you specify.
+After the preprocessing above, you will obtain the processed data (*e.g., frames, landmarks, and masks*) for each dataset you specify.
 Similarly, you need to set the parameters in `./preprocessing/config.yaml` for each dataset.
 After that, run the following line:
 ```
 cd preprocessing